djipco/webmidi/website/api/classes/OutputChannel.md

 Sets the MIDI tuning bank to use.
 Note that the **Tuning Bank** parameter is part of the *MIDI Tuning Standard*, which is not widely implemented.

-**Note**: since version 3.0, the bank number is an integer between 1 and 128.
-In versions 1.0 and 2.0, the number was between 0 and 127.
-This change aligns WebMidi.js with most devices that use a numbering scheme starting at 1.

   **Parameters**